-Right Choice Health Group offers comprehensive support, addiction treatment and Medication Assisted Treatment options for opioid and alcohol addiction.
+Right Choice Health Group in Massachusetts is an addiction treatment clinic in MA that offers comprehensive support, addiction treatment, and Medication Assisted Treatment options for opioid and alcohol addiction.
 We proudly serve the western Massachusetts area with 8 convenient locations to serve our patients.

 Medication-Assisted Treatment (MAT) is the use of medications along with counseling and therapy to treat substance abuse.
 MAT is mainly used to treat opioid addictions (i.e. heroin and/or prescription drugs like OxyContin or Vicodin).
 Medications like buprenorphine are used in MAT to help normalize brain chemistry, block the effects of alcohol and/or opioids, relieve cravings, and stabilize body functions, making sobriety easier to maintain.
 All medications used are approved by the FDA, and every MAT program is tailored to the patient’s specific needs.

 Outpatient Programs (OP) are for those seeking mental rehab or drug rehab, but who also stay at home every night.
+We offer Outpatient Care at any one of our clinics in Massachusetts.
 The main difference between outpatient treatment (OP) and intensive outpatient treatment (IOP) lies in the number of hours the patient spends at the facility.
-Most of the time an outpatient program is designed for someone who has completed an inpatient stay and is looking to continue their growth in recovery.
+Most of the time, an outpatient program is designed for someone who has completed an inpatient stay and is looking to continue their growth in recovery.
 Outpatient is not meant to be the starting point, it is commonly referred to as aftercare.